 How are diamonds mined?
-The type of mining method selected is dependent on how deep the diamond is located in the earth’s surface.
+There are several methods to mine diamonds, and they mainly depend how deep the diamond is located in the earth’s surface.

 This is also known as the open cast method and is the most common method.
 A few factors like the strength of the rock and the type of equipment available are important to consider when choosing this method.
 In this method, layers of earth are etched and more layers are created immediately below them.
 The result is a large pit and round layers connected by roads.

 Careful geometrical precision has to be used to ensure correct width and height for safety and stability of the mine.
 Early stages of the mine are more flat and become steeper with each subsequent mining procedure.
 After excursion, the diamond rich material is brought to the surface for selection and sifting.

 When the open pit becomes too steep, it becomes unsafe and unstable to continue mining using this method, it also become very expensive.

 This type of mining is also suitable for diamond that has already been brought near the earths surface by volcanic pipes.
 After diamonds are located, man made pipes and tunnels are constructed under careful precision.

 This method also encompasses two types of techniques; block cave mining and underground mining in tiers.

 Block cave entails blasting blocks of rock.
 The ore breaks and caves under its own weight.
 This is a less expensive method.

 3) Alluvial Mining